-Great, you've made it to the section where we tell you how to remove a wasps nest.
+Great, you’ve made it to the section where we tell you how to get rid of a wasps nest.
 One last time we are going to recommend you contact a pest professional to do the job.
-It can seem like a job you can do yourself, but without the professional equipment and training, it's challenging to do correctly and safely.
+It can seem like a job you can do yourself, but without the professional equipment and training, it’s challenging to do correctly and safely.
 Below are the reasons why you should leave it to an expert:

 - Wasps tend to nest in small and hard to reach areas such as lofts.
-This little space can be challenging to manage when treating such aggressive insects, and the training of a professional will help them achieve the situation.
+This little space can be challenging to manage when treating such aggressive insects, and the training of a professional will help them manage the situation.

 - Knowledge of bees and wasps is essential as they are treated in different manors.
 The behaviour of both insects are different, and having the ability to recognise which insect is to be removed is necessary.